Sleep Position During Pregnancy: What the Science Says

 Left or right side both work.
 Pick the one that is more comfortable.
 If you have been forcing yourself onto your left side only and it is making sleep harder, you can stop.
 Both sides are considered equally safe based on current evidence.

-The pillow between your knees is not optional.
-It does a specific job: it keeps your pelvis level, which takes the pull off your sacroiliac joints and lower back.
+A pillow between your knees does a specific job: it keeps your pelvis level, which takes the pull off your sacroiliac joints and lower back.
 Place it so it runs from your knees down toward your ankles.
-If you have hip or lower back pain, this alone may shift things noticeably within a few nights.
+If you have hip or lower back pain, this single change may shift things noticeably within a few nights.

-If your belly feels like it is hanging and pulling, a pillow or wedge placed under it from the front addresses that directly.
-If you wake up stiff through the lower back, a small folded towel or thin pillow at your waist, filling the gap between your hip and the mattress, may help more than any other single change.
-And if you cannot tolerate flat side lying, propping your torso to a semi-reclined position is safer than flat-back sleeping.
+If your belly feels like it is hanging and pulling at night, a pillow or wedge placed under it from the front addresses that directly.
+If you wake up stiff through the lower back, a small folded towel or thin pillow at your waist filling the gap between your hip and the mattress often helps more than any other single change.
+If you cannot tolerate flat side lying, propping your torso to a semi-reclined position is safer than flat-back sleeping and worth trying before assuming side lying is off the table.

-For a complete, step-by-step guide to sleep positioning, ergonomic support, and posture during pregnancy, The ERGO Protocol from the Sleep Coaching Institute covers all of this in three video lessons for $199 one-time, with lifetime access to all future updates: sleepcoachinginstitute.com/ergo-protocol.
+For a complete step-by-step guide to sleep positioning, ergonomic support, and posture during pregnancy, The ERGO Protocol covers all of this across three video lessons at $199 one-time, with lifetime access to all future updates.

 Citations